TerribleBrad/Wind-of-Kine/README.md

 Storage: 500 GB SSD

-Fps: 50-60
+Fps: 50-60 (mostly 60 fps)

 #### Size on Drive

-  - Over 54.4 GB for the Downloads folder
+  - Over  GB for the Downloads folder
-  - Over 89.6 GB for the Installation folder
+  - Over  GB for the Installation folder
   - ~15 GB for temporary files

-So 159 GB **minimum** is required.
+So  GB **minimum** is required.
 I cannot stress how much a SSD is needed for **at least** the game and the list.
 You can put your downloads in an HDD so it will only slow your installation process.

 ### Pre-Installation